How to Determine Donation “Ask” Amounts

-It’s so important that in a study conducted by the Center on Philanthropy at Indiana University, they found that:
+The Holiday Ask is so important that in a study conducted by the Center on Philanthropy at Indiana University, they discovered The Secret

 Since about 1/4 of the total giving is made during this important time frame, it’s even more important to make sure that your direct mail campaign not only targets the right donors, but that it also targets the right amount for each donor.
 In fact, since the number one reason people give money to charity is because they are asked, then it also holds true that you should make sure to ask the right amount.